Angle: Pakistan, a country with large air pollution, is the introduction of electric buses a hot stone | Reuters

 However, some analysts have criticized the old and new bus reforms in Karachi for not doing enough to curb pollution.

-Muhammad Thheed, deputy director of the Urban Institute of the Karachi University of Management Studies, argues that the total number of cars and motorcycles on the road should be reduced and more focus should be placed on educating the public about the effects of air pollution.
+Muhammad Thheed, deputy director of the Urban Institute of the Karachi University of Management Studies, argues that the total number of cars and motorcycles on the road should be reduced and more focus should be placed on educating the public regarding the effects of air pollution.

 “Commuters who use exhaust-smelling cars or motorcycles to get to work don’t realize how much they’re hurting the environment,” said Theed.